So, what are bagpipes made of?

-Scots love their gatherings of the clan, which is a significant gathering that allows them to meet others in their family and celebrate their Scottish heritage.
+Scots love their clan gatherings, which is a significant gathering that allows them to meet others in their family and celebrate their Scottish heritage.

-North Carolina has one of the most significant populations of those with Scottish descent and hosts the largest gathering each July at Grandfather Mountain.
+North Carolina has one of the most significant populations of Scottish descent and hosts the largest gathering each July at Grandfather Mountain.

 Before You Continue Reading…